Home backup batteries can provide a reliable source of electricity for your household during power outages or in off-grid locations.

 If you use a home backup battery with the option to charge using solar panels — such as an EcoFlow portable power station (PPS) — the output capacity determines the maximum amount of electricity your solar power system can provide at one time.

-The battery storage capacity determines how much electricity your solar system can hold before fully charging.
+The battery storage capacity determines how much electricity your solar system can hold before it’s fully charged.

 The more electricity your solar panels generate, the larger the solar battery in the PPS needs to be to store it.
 Once your home backup battery is fully charged, any additional solar energy captured will be lost.